doanvalerie/pokemini-website/docs/design.md

 If the query parameters are not given, then the web server returns a `400 Bad Request` error.

-After parsing the user's coordinates, then the server queries DynamoDB for all Pokémon within a 100-meter radius of the user's GPS coordinates.
+After parsing the user's coordinates, the server queries DynamoDB for all Pokémon within a 100-meter radius of the user's GPS coordinates.
 If there are less than 6 Pokémon within the 100-meter radius of the user's coordinates, then the server requests for more Pokémon to be created such that the 6 Pokémon